K. Takahashi

 Research Map

-It is a navigation and synthesis page rather than a new theory paper.
+This is a navigation and synthesis page, not a new theory paper.

 Section Guide